sguox002/leetcode/dp/dp-medium I.md

     }
 ```

-221. Maximal Square
+221. Maximal Square<br/>

-finding the max square with all 1s
+finding the max square with all 1s<br/>

-similar to histogram but we uses dp
+similar to histogram but we uses dp<br/>

-keep updating the height on each row.
+keep updating the height on each row.<br/>

-keep updating its max range at j (left and right) using the height as the min height (this could be obtained using left max and right min dp process)
+keep updating its max range at j (left and right) using the height as the min height (this could be obtained using left max and right min dp process)<br/>

 ```cpp
     int maximalSquare(vector<vector<char>>& matrix) {